 Arkos Tracker 2 has a powerful support for sound effects.
 They are managed in a different way as Arkos Tracker 1, to be even more simple to use.

-The sound effects must be composed in a specific song, and each instruments can then be exported as sound effects, on the desired frequency.
+The sound effects must be composed in a separate song, and each instruments can then be exported as sound effects, at the desired frequency.
 This allows to use the same sound effect set among multiple songs (or to be used even without music), thing that was not possible with Arkos Tracker 1.

 Creating the sound effects